 To recruit new independent non-executive directors, the Nomination Committee will normally engage an independent search consultant to find appropriate candidates with the requisite skills, although the Nomination Committee may also consider candidates introduced from other sources.
-All of the independent Directors proposed for election or re-election were selected following a search conducted by external consultants.
+All of the independent directors proposed for re-election were selected following a search conducted by external consultants.

 None of the Executive Directors has a contract of service which cannot be terminated within one year.
-The Non-Executive Directors seeking election or re-election are appointed under letters of appointment which do not provide any entitlement to compensation in the event of their ceasing to be Directors.
+The Non-Executive Directors seeking re-election are appointed under letters of appointment which do not provide any entitlement to compensation in the event of their ceasing to be directors.

-Resolutions 13 and 14: Re-appointment and remuneration of the auditor
+Resolutions 14 and 15: Re-appointment and remuneration of the auditor

-Resolution 13 seeks approval, as recommended by Caledonia's Audit Committee, of the re-appointment of KPMG LLP as auditor to the Company until the conclusion of the next general meeting of the Company at which accounts are laid.
-Resolution 14 will give authority to the Directors to agree the auditor's remuneration.
+Resolution 14 seeks approval, as recommended by Caledonia's Audit Committee, of the re-appointment of KPMG LLP as auditor to the Company until the conclusion of the next general meeting of the Company at which accounts are laid.
+Resolution 15 will give authority to the Directors, acting through the Audit Committee, to agree the auditor's remuneration.